 DLC & LEDMyPlace

 At LEDMyPlace, we lay emphasis on the quality and performance of the lights we manufacture.
-Our list of DLC-listed products like LED Pole Lights, LED High Bay Lights, LED Tubes, LED Panel Lights, and LED Wall Packs to testify our brand motto.
-Invest in DLC-listed products by LEDMyPlace (File No:) and illuminate your commercial space with the best in technology.
+Our list of DLC-listed products like LED Pole Lights, LED High Bay Lights, a few products in LED Tubes, LED Panel Lights, and LED Wall Packs to testify our brand motto.
+Invest in DLC-listed products by LEDMyPlace and illuminate your commercial space with the best in technology.

 DLC-certification - At a glance